slaclab/surf/axi/simlink/HOWTO.md

 #### Warning

->`RogueStreamSimWrap uses normal AxiStream flow control with AxiStreamSlave.
+> `RogueStreamSimWrap uses normal AxiStream flow control with AxiStreamSlave.
->PGP and blocks use PAUSE based flow control with AxiStreamCtrl for RX streams
+> PGP blocks use PAUSE based flow control with AxiStreamCtrl for RX streams

 This means you'll probably have to do something like this: